A QUESTION OF LIFE, RELIGION,

 Q. Does that mean you re-interpret the Bible?

 A. We must be careful here.
-New Covenant Christians are not liberals -- we do not believe in watering down the Gospel and "adapting" it to 20th century tastes and expectations.
-We are, of all Christian Churches, one of the strictest.
-We will not compromise God's Word.
-We believe that God's principles are timeless and universally applicable.
+Messianic Evangelicals are not liberals -- we do not believe in watering down the Besorah (Gospel) and 'adapting' it to 20th/21st century tastes and expectations.
+We are, of all Christian/Messianic bodies, one of the strictest.
+We will not compromise the Davar Elohim (Word of God).
+We believe that Yahweh's principles are timeless and universally applicable.
 Thus we condemn immorality with the same force as the Bible.
-But where we differ from the prophets and apostles of the past is that we explain the veracity of the commandments out of a 20th century mind-frame.
-Like Paul, we wear the "clothes" of our generation and explain the truth out of their context.
+But where we differ from the nevi'im (prophets) and apostles of the past is that we explain the veracity of the mitzvot (commandments) out of a 20th/21st century mindset.
+Like Paul, we wear the "clothes" of our generation and explain the emet (truth) out of their context.

-Q. Does that place New Covenant Christians in the "consciousness movement"?
+Q. Does that place Messianic Evangelicals in the 'consciousness movement'?

 Q. What do you mean?

 A. There are two ways to come to consciousness and awareness.
-One is through sin, and the other is through communion with, and obedience to, the God of Israel.
-Adam and Eve became "conscious" and "aware" through rebellion and were rewarded with guilt because they were out of harmony with divine principles.
-New Agers become "conscious" and "aware" of spiritual realms by dabbling in the occult and establishing channels of contact with demonic realms.
-They become aware of the wrong things by rebellion against the commandments of God.
+One is through sin, and the other is through communion with, and obedience to, the Elohim (God) of Israel.
+Adam and Eve became 'conscious' and 'aware' through rebellion and were rewarded with guilt because they were out of harmony with divine principles.
+New Agers become 'conscious' and 'aware' of spiritual realms by dabbling in the occult and establishing channels of contact with demonic realms.
+They become aware of the wrong things by rebellion against the mitzvot (commandments) of Elohim (God).
 Their knowledge -- and it is possible to get great knowledge through the occult -- costs them dearly.
 Remember Satan is extraordinarily intelligent -- he has great power and knowledge -- but he is the devil nonetheless.

 Q. How can the devil be so knowledgeable?